Real-Artisan/AutoSwitchingGroups/README.md

 ### AutoSwitchingGroups
-A tool created using Python 3 for stopping or resuming scaling processes an autoscaling group.
+A tool created using Python 3 for stopping or resuming scaling processes in an autoscaling group.

 ### How to use
 Ensure That the minimum capacity of the auto scaling group is set to 0.